Skip to main content

 Representative readings of Shakespeare's drama and poetry in the context of his age, with emphasis on major plays; selections vary from section to section.
 Prerequisite: Completion of the Composition I requirement.

-ENGL 219 - Literature and Medicine
+ENGL 220 - Literature and Science

 ENGL 224 - Latina/o Popular Culture